Company histories have unique challenges—and CorporateHistory.net has seen and helped solve them all.

 CorporateHistory.net helped Clinton County ARC, a nonprofit organization, keep its 50th anniversary book within budget through careful management and clever design.
 We created a handsome publication with a colorful look and feel that was affordable to produce.

-A shorter book or expanded brochure can tell your story effectively—and can often be completed within less than a year.
+A shorter book, expanded brochure, or anniversary website can tell your story effectively—and can often be completed in months.
 CorporateHistory.net created a lively 64-page book for Dempsey Uniform & Linen Supply that’s packed with anecdotes and photographs.
-We kept the Towers Watson history on a fast track, too. can help you determine a realistic scope and schedule for your company history publication and make sure it’s in your hands when you need it.
+We kept the Towers Watson history on a fast track, too.
+We can help you determine a realistic scope and schedule for your company history commemoration and make sure it’s ready when you need it.

 Company histories can and do inspire passionate feelings within an organization—but sometimes those feelings make it hard to agree internally about how to tell your story.
 In these cases, we recommend starting to record oral history interviews right away to prevent the loss of important memories and get the project off to a strong start.
 Then, we work with clients to resolve conflicts and make sure you end up with a company history everyone can be proud of.